 3We note that the implementation of BIC-TCP included in the standard Linux 2.6.6 kernel distribution is known [15] to be incorrect (this has subsequently been corrected).
-In our tests we use a corrected implementation based upon the original Linux patch developed by the BIC-TCP authors.
+In our tests, we use a corrected implementation based upon the original Linux patch developed by the BIC-TCP authors.

 Fig. 3.
 Ratio of throughputs of two flows with the same RTT (also sharing same bottleneck link and operating same congestion control algorithm) as path propagation delay is varied.
-Results are shown for 10Mbit/sec and 250Mbit/sec bottleneck bandwidths.
+Results are shown for 10 and 250-Mb/s bottleneck bandwidths.
 The bottleneck queue size is 20% BDP, no web traffic.
-Observe that while standard TCP and H-TCP are essentially fair (the competing flows achieve, to within 5%, the same average throughput) under these conditions, Scalable-TCP and FAST-TCP are notably unfair.
-HS-TCP and BIC-TCP can also be seen to exhibit significant unfairness, albeit to a lesser degree than Scalable-TCP and FAST-TCP.
+Observe that while standard TCP and H-TCP are essentially fair (the competing flows achieve, to within 5%, the same average throughput) under these conditions, scalable-TCP, and FAST-TCP are notably unfair.
+HS-TCP and BIC-TCP can also be seen to exhibit significant unfairness, albeit to a lesser degree than scalable-TCP and FAST-TCP.